 There are very few cases today when manufacturers actually bundle useful or non-intrusive software with the hardware they make.
 A good example of keeping the bundled software at a decent level is the ASUS Transformer Book T100.
 Coming from the same manufacturer, I expected the ASUS VivoPC VM60 to have about the same level of bundled software.
 Unfortunately, I was a bit disappointed when I analyzed things in more detail.
 It's not full of junk but it's not exactly crapware clean either.
 It does, however, have more software preinstalled than the ASUS Transformer Book T100.
 You will find the following pre-installed applications:

-- Norton Internet Security 2014 Trial - you get a 60 days trial of Symantec's security suite.
-We have reviewed it here and we only advise on keeping it if you are comfortable with its downsides and bugs.
+Norton Internet Security 2014 Trial - you get a 60 days trial of Symantec's security suite.
+We only advise on keeping it if you are comfortable with its downsides and bugs.
 Otherwise, choose another security suite.
 You can choose from our list of tested products.

 I advise testing each of these applications and see what you need and what you don't.
 Chances are you won't be using all of them, so you might as well free up some space and resources by removing the unused ones.